HR-Team-Apollo/hr-rfp54-apollo-catwalk/README.md

 ## API Calls:

-* NOTE: All api calls with start with the local server api: 'http://localhost:3001/api'
+* NOTE: All api calls will start with the local server api: 'http://localhost:3001/api'

 * NOTE: Some GET requests have options to include parameters in them.
 When Incorporating parameters, follow in a style of using a '?' followed by the name of the parameter, and equals sign, and the value
 * Ex: To get 8 products doing a call to '/products', do '/products?count=8'